Jesse-RD/PA-feb2022/feb2022PA/Projects/thePolishedStone/README.md

 WIP eCommerce Website, Functional but not ready for deployment

 -This website is currently built to be used as a catalog of sorts.
-As such, currently Admin is the only user able to create new materials.
+As such, currently Admin is the only user able to create new materials and product listings.

 -Cart is not finished.
 Sales are currently intended to be made via local pickup or through contact until implementation of electronic payment.